BvBarrett/db-capstone-project/README.md

 tools used:
 `MySQL(Workbench)` - For developing and setup of the databsase.
-`Python` - Setting up a client and interact with the database.
+`Python` - Setting up a client and interacting with the database.
-`Tableau` - Visualizatino of the data.
+`Tableau` - Visualization of the data.

 ## Week 1 - Setting Up the Project
 To get your database ready, follow the steps: